 The Duty to Mitigate: Overview

 The duty to mitigate requires a plaintiff who has suffered a loss as a result of a defendant’s breach of contract to take reasonable steps to lessen or alleviate that loss.
-In the employment context this means that an employee who has suffered a termination of employment has a legal obligation to take reasonable steps to attempt to find new employment.
-A court will reduce any monetary award made to the former employee by the amount of employment income the employee earned from other sources during the reasonable notice period.
+In the employment context this means that an employee who has suffered a termination of employment has a legal obligation to take reasonable steps to attempt to find comparable new employment.
+A court will reduce most monetary awards made to former employees by the amount of employment income the employees earned from other sources during the reasonable notice period.

 The underlying policy reason why a dismissed employee has a legal obligation to seek new employment is because the purpose of providing notice is to give the employee time to find new work.
 It is not to reward the employee for his or her past service or to punish the employer for dismissing the employee.

-The dismissed employee is not obliged to accept employment that is not comparable to his or her former job.3
+The dismissed employee is not obliged to accept employment that is not comparable to his or her former job.4

 If a dismissed employee fails to take reasonable steps to attempt to find new employment a court may reduce the notice period awarded to the dismissed employee.
 Therefore, it is important for any dismissed employee who is considering starting a wrongful dismissal action to document his or her job search to be able to establish that he or she has taken reasonable steps to find new employment.